thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         * Jacket for cooler days

         * Shoes that you can slip off

-        * A few decorations or special photos to pop on the table if you wish.

-        We'll provide the rest.
       title: What to Bring
     - dropdownContent: >-
         We love a good birthday but to keep our boats safe and nicely presented